Top 5 Things to Know Before You Travel to Tibet

 Trekking towards Mount Kailash with sincere pilgrims

-Tibet Vista is the biggest tour operator and renowned as one of the most reliable to take travellers to Mt Kailish.
-Choose from small group tours or a private service based on your personal interests and budget.
-For more information on our tours to this majestic Mt.Kailash once in a lifetime spot click here.
+As the biggest tour operator in Tibet, we are renowned as one of the most reliable to take travelers to Mount Kailash.
+Choose from our small group Kailash tours or a private service based on your personal interests and budget.
+Along the way, you may visit Everest Base Camp, Lake Yamdrok and Shigatse among other highlights of Tibet.

 How much does a Tibet tour cost?

 The cost of a Tibet tour varies depending on many things.
 However, the choice of individual or group tour influences the final price the most.
 Individual tours allow you to adapt the holiday to your wishes, while small-group tours ensure personalized attention of your guides and the best value for money ratio.
 As a tour participant, you are eligible for many benefits and services, including the travel permit application, quality diet, functional and comfortable accommodation and assistance of a certified guide.

 If you join one of our Tibet small group tours, we offer the classic Tibetan itinerary that includes all of the top sights such as the Potala Palace, Jokhang Temple, Barkhor Street and the Summer Palace at the very least.
 If you’re on a budget, you won’t miss a thing on these packed tours at the lowest possible price.
 Travel in a group of around ten travelers with all the benefits of a hand-picked hotel, tour route, and fixed departure date.
 With four- to fifteen-day guided tours, we have something for everyone.